ramgou2003/dental-lab-management/REALTIME_APPOINTMENTS.md

 ## How It Works

-### 1. Real-Time Subscription
+### 1. Optimized Real-Time Subscription
-The `useAppointments` hook now includes a real-time subscription that:
+The `useAppointments` hook now includes an optimized real-time subscription that:
 - Listens for all changes (`INSERT`, `UPDATE`, `DELETE`) on the `appointments` table
-- Automatically refetches appointment data when changes occur
+- **Efficiently updates only the specific appointment that changed** (no full page refresh)
 - Maintains consistent state across all connected devices
+- Provides immediate feedback for the user making changes
+- Automatically sorts appointments by date and time

 ### 2. Database Configuration
 The appointments table has been configured for real-time: